 10-Minute Beginner Cardio Workout At Home

-Targets: Core, shoulders, back, glutes, hamstrings, and quads.
+Targets: Core, shoulders, back, glutes, hamstrings and quads.

-Start standing tall, feet hip width apart, knees slightly bent and core engaged.
+Start standing tall, feet hip-width apart, knees slightly bent and core engaged.

-Holding your arms up in a boxer position, fists clenched in front of your face.
+Hold your arms up in a boxer position, fists clenched in front of your face.

 Lateral Jack Walks

 Targets: Quads, hamstrings, glutes, chest, shoulders, arms and back.

-How to do Lateral Jack Walks:
+How To Do Lateral Jack Walks

 Holding your loaded squat position, take two wide lateral steps to your right.
 With each step, pull your arms in, contracting the muscles in your chest, then open your arms back up (squeezing your shoulder blades).